 Expatiating a question simply means give an answer to a question with your knowledge.
 The examiner wants to know if you understand the subject being questioned.
 You can’t answer such by writing a known definition.
 It may result in total failure or less mark.

+You will surely meet this type of question in WAEC.
 To list simply means to itemize or enumerate.
-You don’t need to explain what you’re listing.
+You don’t need to explain what you’re listing that won’t give you extra marks.
 When asked to list 5 things, list them as required.
 Don’t make the mistake of writing what is not needful.
 If the marking scheme is 5 and you wrote heaven and earth instead of listing, you will get the default mark.

-To mention means to make list and give a short note.
-This is where many students fail.
+To mention means to make a list and give a short note.
+This is where many students fail in WAEC exams.
 They think listing and mentioning are the same, well they are not and now you know.
 While some examiner will ask you to list and explain, others will tell you to mention.
 You either list first and give the explanation later or give the explanation as you make the list.

 I believe you know what it means to discuss.
 You can define, mention, share your thoughts, make an argument, cite and above all make your point known and don’t go outside the scope.

-When you have such question, it is fairly easy to understand.
+When you come across such question WAEC, it is fairly easy to understand.
 What makes A differ from B vice versa.
 Make a list of these differences with a short note.
-A has no leg but there is a leg in B. That’s a wrong way to answer such question.
+Don’t write for example A has no leg but there is a leg in B. That’s a wrong way to answer such a question.
 To compare means to examine similarity or differences which are noticeable.
 To contrast means to draw out differences (A significant change) from that which was compared.